wikufest/2015-the-creative-world/README.md

 the-creative-world
 ==================

-wikufest #4 will be held in 2015, with theme "creative-world"
+wikufest #4 will be held in 2015, with theme "the creative world"